 We have had significant operating losses since our inception.
-Our net loss for the three months ended March 31, 2024 and 2023 was approximately \$5.8 million and \$5.3 million, respectively.
-As of March 31, 2024, we had an accumulated deficit of \$490.1 million.
+Our net loss for the three months ended June 30, 2024 and 2023 was approximately \$5.3 million and \$15.5 million, respectively, and \$11.1 million and \$20.7 million for the six months ended June 30, 2024 and 2023, respectively.
+As of June 30, 2024, we had an accumulated deficit of \$495.4 million.
 Substantially all of our losses have resulted from expenses incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
 We expect to continue to incur losses for the foreseeable future, and we anticipate these losses will increase as we continue to develop our drug candidates, conduct clinical studies and pursue research and development activities.
 Even if we achieve profitability in the future, we may not be able to sustain profitability in subsequent periods.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' equity and working capital.

-In recent fiscal periods our financial condition has raised substantial doubt as to our ability to continue as a going concern.
+Our financial condition raises substantial doubt as to our ability to continue as a going concern.

-Based on our current operating plans and following the cash exercise by certain holders of existing warrants, we expect our existing capital resources will fund our planned operating expenses into the third quarter of 2025, which will be used to advance UBX1325 (foselutoclax).
+Based on our current operating plans, we expect our existing capital resources will fund our planned operating expenses into the third quarter of 2025, which will be used to advance UBX1325 (foselutoclax).
+Since our capital resources will fund operations less than 12 months from the date of this Quarterly Report on Form 10-Q, we concluded that these conditions raise substantial doubt about our ability to continue as a going concern.
 We expect to continue to incur net operating losses for at least the next several years as we continue our research and development efforts, advance our drug candidates through preclinical and clinical development, seek regulatory approval, prepare for and, if approved, proceed to commercialization.
 We do not expect to generate revenue from any drug candidates that we develop until we obtain regulatory approval for one or more of such drug candidates and commercialize our products or enter into collaborative agreements with third parties.

-In recent fiscal periods, these conditions have raised substantial doubt about our ability to continue as a going concern.
+Additionally, in recent fiscal periods, these and similar conditions have raised substantial doubt about our ability to continue as a going concern.
 For example, our independent registered public accounting firm included in its audit opinion for the year ended December 31, 2022 an explanatory paragraph that there was substantial doubt as to our ability to continue as a going concern.
-The reaction of investors to the inclusion of a going concern statement by our auditors may materially adversely affect our share price and our ability to raise new capital or enter into partnerships.
+The reaction of investors to the inclusion of a going concern statement by our auditors in recent fiscal periods may materially adversely affect our share price and our ability to raise new capital or enter into partnerships.
 While our financial statements have been prepared assuming that we will continue to operate as a going concern, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business, we will need to raise additional funds.
 There is no assurance that funding will be available to us, will be obtained on terms favorable to us or will provide us with sufficient funds to meet our objectives.
 Failure to raise additional financing may adversely impact our ability to achieve our intended business objectives because without substantial additional capital, we may not be able to complete pivotal trials necessary to advance our product development and our programs.
 If we become unable to continue as a going concern, we may have to liquidate our assets and the values we receive for our assets in liquidation or dissolution could be significantly lower than the values reflected in our financial statements.